 It has a decent server network, though not as large as our top picks.
 Only a handful of those are available with the free plan, though, but thankfully that includes the U.S. servers.

-Its free plan is one of the best free VPN services available, but it’s limited in some areas, and you can’t use the Windflix servers.
+Its free plan is one of the best free VPN services available, but it has a 10GB data limit and only 10 locations.
 If you want all of Windscribe’s features, you can opt for the Pro plan or its cheap build-a-plan option.
-With the latter, you can choose a specific server — including a Windflix server — and add on unlimited bandwidth for just $2 per month.
+With the latter, you can choose a specific server and add on unlimited bandwidth for just $1 per month, per location.
 It has a three-day refund window.

 - Free plan & cheap build-a-plan

 - Windflix servers

 Our last pick is VyprVPN.
 It’s a decent provider that has excellent security with a kill switch, as well as its proprietary Chameleon protocol for extra protection.
 It also has a bullet-proof no-logs policy, as you can read in our VyprVPN review.